OfficeDev/office-js-docs-reference/docs/manifest/control-menu.md

 ```

 In the following example, the menu's second item is configured to *not* be visible when the add-in is running on a platform that supports contextual tabs.
-For more information, please read [Implement an alternate UI experience when custom contextual tabs are not supported](/office/dev/add-ins/design/contextual-tabs#implement-an-alternate-ui-experience-when-custom-contextual-tabs-are-not-supported).
+For more information, see [Implement an alternate UI experience when custom contextual tabs are not supported](/office/dev/add-ins/design/contextual-tabs#implement-an-alternate-ui-experience-when-custom-contextual-tabs-are-not-supported).

 ```xml
 <Control xsi:type="Menu" id="Contoso.msgReadMenuButton">